Bristol Type 603

 The Bristol Type 603 is a car that was launched in 1976 by British manufacturer Bristol Cars to replace the 411.
 With the 603 – introduced along with the Zagato-built 412 – the Bristol car underwent its first major facelift since the introduction of the 406 in the late 1950s.
-The design was to last until the marque's (temporary?) demise in 2011.
-Bristol's chief designer Dudley Hobbs strived to make the car more spacious and aerodynamic, while also using flatter body panels that would be easier to hammer.
+The design was to last until the marque's demise in 2011.
+Bristol's chief designer Dudley Hobbs strove to make the car more spacious and aerodynamic, while also using flatter body panels that would be easier to hammer.

 603

 The classic three-box two-door saloon was replaced by a considerably more streamlined design with a much larger and more curved rear window.
 The manufacturer pointed out that the new car had more head, leg and shoulder room than any previous Bristol.
 The outdated style of door handle was updated.

 The original 603 was offered in two versions, largely owing to the energy crisis which increased fuel prices so that affordability of fuel was no longer a certainty for those who could afford such expensive cars.
-The 603E has a 5,211 cc V8 petrol engine, whereas the 603S had a larger 5.9-litre unit, from Chrysler.
+The 603E had a 5,211 cc V8 petrol engine, in economy specification, whereas the 603S had a larger 5.9-litre unit, high-performance, 225bhp and 280lb-ft torque E58 specification engine, both from Chrysler.
 The 603 saw improvements over previous models in its fuel consumption, being able to achieve as much as 22 mpgimp at around 100 km/h compared with the 411's 17 mpgimp – for comparison, as good as the Jaguar XJS.
+The reduction in fuel consumption was due to the use of the smaller engine and the new body being considerably more aerodynamic than the car it replaced.
 Both retained the same transmission and suspension as the 411, but the cabin had become more luxurious with the provision of electrically adjustable seats and air conditioning.

 603 S2

-As the energy crisis eased, all Bristols received a standard 5.9-litre Chrysler unit that was to be used for all subsequent editions of the car.
-The headlamp clusters were also set in a new grille.
-This model is called the 603 S2.
+As the energy crisis eased, all Bristols, including the 412 series 2, received the high performance version of the 5.9-litre Chrysler unit that was to be used for all subsequent editions of the car.
+This model is called the 603 S2 and became available in early 1978.
+Another change was that the headlamp clusters were set in a new grille.
+The 5.2-litre engine continued to be available in a new version baptized the 603E.

+The Bristol Owners Club (BOC) website lists a total of 61 603s, of both series and types.